Sponsored in part by

 - Students whose permanent address is in the San Jose-San Francisco-Oakland, CA or Sacramento-Roseville Combined Statistical Areas

-- Students available for 5 hours of mentoring sessions during the time period of July-Sep 2020.
-Sessions will be a combination of online and in person.
+- Students available for 5 hours of mentoring sessions during the time period of June-Aug 2023.
+Sessions will be a combination of Zoom and in-person (if available).

 HOW TO APPLY

-Please provide the following information in the email:
+Please provide the following information in the body of the email:

 - Address the email to “Dear Scholarship Committee”

 - Provide applicant’s information: student’s full name, grade level, phone number, email address

 - Provide the name and phone number of the person giving a recommendation.

 - Provide the name, email address and phone number of one of the student’s guardian(s)

 - Attach the score (duration min.
 30 sec and no longer than 15 min)